CogStack/cogstack-platform-toolkit/docs/observability/setup/production-setup.md

 For the last steps, you can

+- Run the exporters on all the VMs that you want access to
+- Deploy the stack in produciton
 - Fully customise with [Customization](../customization/_index.md)
 - Look further into understanding the concepts and details in [Reference](../reference/_index.md)